digital-asset/daml/docs/source/getting-started/quickstart.rst

 - constraints or conditions on the data on a contract instance
 - additional parties, called observers, who can see the contract instance

-For more information about the DAML Ledger, consult :ref:`da-ledgers` for an in-depth technical description.
+For more information about DAML Ledgers, consult :ref:`da-ledgers` for an in-depth technical description.

 Develop with DAML Studio
 ========================